-The Suffolk stroke early supported discharge service brings together hospital staff, experienced stroke-specialist therapists and rehabilitation assistants, and voluntary organisations to work together with patients and their carers.
+The Suffolk stroke early supported discharge service brings together hospital staff, stroke-specialist therapists and rehabilitation assistants, and voluntary organisations to work together with patients and their carers.

-When is the team available?
+Contact the team

 The service runs from 9am until 5pm, Monday to Friday.
 We do not provide a weekend, bank holiday or overnight service.
 You can call us on 0345 5045421 or email suffolkesd.referrals@nhs.net